+General Remarks

-General Remarks The property forms part of an established residential development in the Tradespark area of Nairn.
-The surrounding properties in the immediate vicinity are generally of a differing age and style.
-A range of typical local amenities can be found in Nairn Town Centre.
-The property has been modernised in recent years.
-There is evidence of wood boring insect infestation.
-This can be treated by a timber/specialist contractor.
-Essential Repairs None required for mortgage purposes.
+The property forms part of an established residential development in the Cradlehall area of Inverness.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found in Inverness City Centre.

+The property was found to be in a condition, requiring items of maintenance works to be undertaken, alongside there being scope for modernisation and upgrading.

+Essential Repairs

+Losential Repairs

+None required for mortgage purposes.

+Estimated aget of apportial repairs C

 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

 Comment on Mortgagea bility

-Subject to individual lending mortgage loan purposes. ng requirements, we would confirm that the property forms suitable secur ity for normal
+Subject to individual lendi mortgage loan purposes. ng requirements, we would confirm that the property forms suitable secur ity for normal

 Valuations

-Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 185,000 £ 215,000
+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 260,000 £ 215,000

+Buy To Let Cases

-ge of monthly rental income for the property assuming a letting on a 6 £
+What is the reasonable rangementh Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-month Short Assured Tenai ~

 Is the property in an area w here there is a steady demand for rented accommodation of this type?
 Yes No

 Declaration

-Signed Surveyor's name Security Print Code [527122 = 8503]O Electronically signed by:- Colin MacGregor
+Signed Security Print Code [466630 = 5908]O Electronically signed by:-

+Surveyor's name Colin MacGregor

 Professional qualifications MRICS

 Company name DM Hall LLP

 Address Hope House, Castlehill Drive, Cradlehall Business Park, Inverness, IV2 5GH

 Telephone 01463 241077

 Fax 01463 233627

-Report date 21st May 2024
+Report date 4th September 2024